Onlinebeta/online-1/README.md

 Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
-The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [OnlinePullTester](https://github.com/OnlinePullTester).
+The binaries produced may be used for manual QA testing.
 See https://github.com/TheBlueMatt/test-scripts for the build/test scripts.

 ### Manual Quality Assurance (QA) Testing